 Research on Study Abroad Programs

-USIEA is committed to providing access to study abroad opportunities to every Chinese student.
+USIEA is committed to providing access to study abroad opportunities to every Chinese teacher and student.
 In addition to providing access, one of our key functions is to conduct research on international education, particularly in the area of study abroad as it relates to student exchange programs.

 Scope of International Education Research

 China has recently experienced rapid development of international education exchange programs and cooperation between universities in China and abroad.
 As a result, Chinese students have access to a greater variety of international programs than ever before; hence the need for greater research in this area.
 Nevertheless, there is a lack of research being done on this topic.
 USIEA has begun gathering data focused on government policy and trends in international education in higher education in China.
 The goal of the data collection is to identify factors leading to success when designing and establishing joint programs.
 This information will help both Chinese and foreign educational partners understand how to create an optimal international program.

 The sample research below is based on USIEA’s network of over 110 universities in China and tens of thousands of students who have engaged in a study abroad experience.
 The scope of international education research conducted by USIEA included the following criteria:

 ● Self-financed direct enroll programs (not bilateral exchange programs): Students were required to pay tuition to overseas universities; the sample included students who received aid in the form of home school scholarships or government scholarships;

 ● Short-term exchange programs: Students studied at overseas partner universities for one quarter, one semester or one academic year.
 Programs ranged from three to eight months in duration.
 Programs that did not fall into the primary research criteria, such as programs for two weeks or more than one year, were excluded from this sample;